Supports localisation.

 If you wanted English and French translations then you would add

-folder and add your new keys:
+en.json and fr.json files into the i18n folder and add your new keys:

 // en.json ...
 "WELCOME_MESSAGE": "Welcome!" ... // fr.json ...
 "WELCOME_MESSAGE": "Bienvenue !" ...